abinit/abinit/doc/tutorial/eph4isotc.md

 Fortunately, we can speed up this part since the computation of $\gamma_\qnu$, due to the double delta, requires the knowledge of Bloch states only inside a relatively small energy window around $\ee_F$.

-Similarly to what is done in the [eph4mob tutorial](eph4mob), we can take advantage of the star-function interpolation to find the $\kk$ wavevectors whose energy is inside the [[sigma_erange]] energy window **around the Fermi level** and then perform a NSCF calculations restricted to the relevant wavevectors.
+Similarly to what is done in the [eph4mob tutorial](eph4mob), we take advantage of the star-function SKW interpolation to find the $\kk$ wavevectors whose energy is inside the [[sigma_erange]] energy window **around the Fermi level** so that we need to perform a NSCF calculation only for the relevant wavevectors.
-This is the approach we will be using in this tutorial.

-First of all, we recommend to test whether the SKW interpolation can reproduce the ab-initio results with reasonable accuracy.
+First of all, we **strongly recommend** to test whether the SKW interpolation can reproduce the *ab-initio* results with reasonable accuracy.
-A possible approach consists in comparing the ab-initio band structure with the interpolated one using the `skw_compare` command of *abitk*:
+A possible approach consists in comparing the *ab-initio* band structure with the interpolated one using the `skw_compare` command of *abitk*:

 ```sh